New York City is the largest city in the USA and often gets referred to as the ‘city that never sleeps.’

 Dinner Cruise in NYC

-This New York dinner cruise is an opportunity to dine, wine, and dance to the tunes of the waves even as you witness the magnificent New York skyline, all lit up.
+This New York dinner cruise is an opportunity to dine, wine, and dance to the tunes of the waves even as you witness the magnificent New York skyline.

 Lunch Cruise in New York

 Departing from Chelsea Piers, the Spirit of New York Lunch cruise offers you good food, drinks, music, games, and memories to savor.